Studentship faqs

 CENTA funds studentships, rather than specific research projects.
 It therefore only makes offers to students who are top-ranked after the selection process.
 It is not the case, for example, that if nobody else applies to a project that you will automatically get a studentship for that project.
 Instead, all applicants to the CENTA programme itself are ranked against each other and the top-ranking students are awarded studentship to study the project to which they have applied.
 If more than one student applies to the same project only the highest ranked student based on the application form will be interviewed (unless any applicants are put forward through the preferred interview scheme, in which case more than one applicant to the project can be interviewed).
 They will then be shortlisted and a decision taken as to whether or not to award them a studentship based on their overall score and ranking.

-1.12 What are the financial considerations of doing a PhD with CENTA?
+1.12 What are the financial considerations around undertaking a PhD with CENTA?

 If your application to CENTA is successful, you are eligible for all of the following: